paymentwall/paymentwall.github.io/docs/reference-spiderpipe-amazon.md

 ## Next step

-You can now using Amazon payment method in our payment widgets.
+You can now using Amazon payment method in our payment widget.